Skip to Content

 1. John Wayne Orange County Airport (SNA)

-Orange County’s John Wayne Airport in Santa Ana is my personal pick for the best airport to use when headed to Disneyland.
-Located just about 13 miles from the main gate, you can often make it from the airport to your hotel in under 20 minutes.
+Orange County’s John Wayne Airport in Santa Ana has, for many years, been my personal pick for the best airport to use when headed to Disneyland.
+Located just about 13 miles from the main gate, you can often make it from the airport to your Disneyland-area hotel in under 20 minutes.

 SNA is a small airport, meaning that walks are short and lines are reasonable.
-I’ve never waited for checked bags for more than 5-10 minutes and am usually out the door and at my hotel in record time.
+I’ve never waited for checked bags for more than 5-10 minutes (although I rarely check bags!) and am usually out the door and at my hotel in record time.

 For tips for flying some of these airlines, scoring good airfare deals, and flying with kids, check out these related posts:

 Long Beach used to be a major JetBlue hub, but the airline pulled out of LGB in 2020 (see tips for flying JetBlue with kids).
-Southwest snagged a lot of the slots and has increased its service.
-Other airlines operating at Long Beach include: Hawaiian, Delta, and American.
+Southwest snagged a lot of the slots and is now dominant at the airport.
+Other airlines operating at Long Beach include Hawaiian and Delta.

 3. Los Angeles International (LAX)

-LA’s Ontario airport is 35 miles away – not much further than LAX – but that trip usually takes longer given LA traffic patterns.
+LA’s Ontario airport is 35 miles away from Disneyland – not much farther than LAX – but that trip usually takes longer given LA traffic patterns.
 Ontario is smaller and easy to navigate like SNA and LGB.
 I personally wouldn’t recommend using it for Disneyland, however, due to distance and fewer ground transportation options unless prices are much, much cheaper than your other options.

 5. Hollywood Burbank Airport (BUR)

-Burbank’s Airport (formerly known as Bob Hope) is the furthest of the bunch at 41 miles.
+The Hollywood Burbank Airport (formerly known as Bob Hope) is the farthest of the bunch at 41 miles.
 The trip is often well over an hour to Disneyland because of traffic.
-I’d consider using it in the same circumstances as ONT – for great deals only – because the distance and ground transportation is harder.
+I’d consider using it on Disneyland trips in the same circumstances as ONT – for great deals only – because the distance and ground transportation is harder.

 6. San Diego International (SAN)